michaeltelford/wgit/README.md

 After checking out the repo, run `./bin/setup` to install dependencies (requires `gem install bundler`).
 Then, run `bundle exec rake test` to run the tests.
 You can also run `bundle exec ./bin/console` for an interactive prompt that will allow you to experiment with the code.

-To generate code documentation run `bundle exec yard doc`.
+To generate code documentation run `bundle exec yarddoc`.
 To browse the generated documentation run `bundle exec yard server -r`.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake RELEASE[remote]` (remote being the correct Git remote e.g. `origin`), which will create a git tag for the version, push any git commits and tags, and push the `*.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, see the 'Gem Publishing Checklist' section of the `TODO.txt` file.

 ## Contributing